J.C. and Betty Choate

 In August 2007 Jerry and Paula moved to Winona and joined the World Evangelism team.
 Paula serves as the bookkeeper as well as making mission trips overseas.
 Jerry is an Associate Editor of The Voice of Truth International.
 He primarily works with coordinating the overseas shipments as well as making mission trips.

 Jerry also works as coordinator for Bear Valley Bible Institute in Denver, CO.
-In this capacity, he works with two extension schools in India and also occasionally teaches at other schools as the need arises.
+In this capacity, he works with two extension schools in India and also teaches Master’s courses in schools in Africa and other countries as the need arises.

 Louis Rushmore, a former Catholic, obeyed the Gospel in 1972 while in the United States Air Force.
 He preached his first sermon one year later, and after several months of preaching for various congregations by appointment, Louis accepted his first fulltime work in 1974.